Thursday, November 20, 2008

 What are the conditions of publication?

 • You agree to provide the articles for free.
-In exchange, we will list your email address at the end of the article, and send you one free copy of each issue in which your article appears.
+In exchange, we will list your email address and a brief tagline/bio at the end of the article, and send you one free copy of each issue in which your article appears.
 On request, we will provide you with a PDF file of your article for your free use on your Web site as per our Reprint Permission policy.

 • We can never guarantee we will publish something you submit.
-If the articles are well-written, insightful, and useful to our readers, and we haven't published something similar recently, that will increase the chances they'll be printed.
+We are most likely to publish your article if it is well-written, insightful, useful to our readers, and if we haven't published something similar recently.

-• We reserve the right to edit text for items such as length, clarity, spelling, and style.
+• We reserve the right to edit your article for length, clarity, spelling and style.

 How do you submit articles for consideration?

-• Please read recent back issues of the magazine in a library, or sign up for free access to our database of past articles in our Library.
-This will give you a feel for the types of articles we print.
+• Get familiar with the types of articles we publish by consulting past articles in our Newsletter.
 Please don't duplicate an article we already have published, although you may cover the topic from a different angle or update it with new information.

 What should you keep in mind when writing articles?

-• We're looking for article lengths of 350-750 words, including the headline and tagline (the information about yourself at the end of the article).
-It is better to write your text a bit longer so that we have some material to cut if needed.
+• Keep your article between 350-750 words in length, including the headline and tagline (the information about yourself at the end of the article).

-• We do not publish advertorials.
-Our expert contributors write on topics of relevance to the workplace from their expertise.
+• Don't write an advertorial.
 We will delete any references in the article to your company and the services it provides (except in your tagline).
 This "neutrality" will enhance your credibility and increase the chances that readers will read your article.

-• Please keep your content 100% Canadian if possible.
-Don't refer to American studies, companies, researchers, laws, or other content unless you are certain that no Canadian equivalent exists.
+• Keep your content 100% Canadian if possible.
+Don't refer to American studies, companies, researchers, laws or other content unless you are certain that no Canadian equivalent exists.

-• We will include a short description of you in your "tagline" at the end.
-Please provide a two-sentence blurb about yourself.
+• Provide a short description of yourself and your email address (two sentences) for your "tagline" at the end of the article.
 For example: "John Smith is a management consultant and trainer in Vancouver with ABC Consultants.
 He can be reached at john.smith@abcconsultants.com."